tomhrr/cosh/doc/all.md

 zero and that floating-point value (excluding the floating-point value itself).

+`sleep` takes a floating-point value and pauses execution for that number of seconds.

 ### Miscellaneous

 Comments can be added by prefixing the comment with `#`.
 Any content